 How To Fake Your Location on Life360

-Life360 is a location-sharing family communication, chat, and driving safety tool designed to give families peace of mind about the location of their members.
+Life360 is a family or group-centered location-sharing communication, chat, and driving safety tool designed to give families peace of mind about the location of their members.
 The idea is simple.
-The members of a family (or any group of mutually-communicating people, like a project team at an employer) install the app onto their smartphones; there is an iPhone client as well as an Android app.
-Life360 works on the concept of the Circle, a group of people who share information with one another.
+The members of a family (or any group of mutually-communicating people, like a project team at an employer) install the app onto their smartphones; there is an iPhone client for iOS 11 and up as well as an Android app for Android 6+.
+The basic organizing principle of Life360 is the Circle, a group of people who share information and location accountability with one another.
 Once installed on your smartphone, you can invite other users into your Circle using their telephone number, e-mail address, or WhatsApp username.
 Each user installs the app and creates their own account.

 Once users are in the same Circle, they can see one another’s location in the app on an updated real-time basis.
-Some common uses for Life360 are in families where parents want to be able to tell where children are, in workgroups at remote job sites, and in situations where at-risk or cognitively challenged adults have some mobility in the community, but caregivers need to be able to keep track of their location.
+One common use case for Life360 is a family where parents want to know where their children are.
+Other use cases include workgroups at large, remote job sites, and places where at-risk or cognitively challenged adults have some mobility in the community, but caregivers need to be able to keep track of their location.
 Life360 has become one of the most popular location-tracking apps, with more than a million downloads on Android and more than four hundred thousand downloads on iPhone.

 Life 360 Features

 There are several tiers of premium services available with Life360.
 The basic level of functionality described above is free.
-When you upgrade to a higher tier, all the users in that Circle get the benefits of the tier, for one subscription price.
+When any one account holder in the circle upgrades to a higher tier, all the users in that Circle get the benefits of the tier, for one subscription price.
 The next step up from the basic level is called Life360 Plus, which costs $2.99 per month or $24.99 per year.
 This allows you to set an unlimited number of Place Alerts (the basic subscription only allows 2 different Place Alerts), and also expands the location history feature from 2 days to 30 days.
 Life360 Plus also gives you access to premium customer support, and access to the Crime Reports feature, a database of crime incidents in your area which updates daily with new police reports.
 This allows you to check the relative safety of any given neighborhood where a Circle member might be planning to go.

 The main concern some users have about Life360 is that they perceive it interferes with their privacy.
 And of course, it does.
 Spouses can monitor one another’s movements, just as parents can watch over their children’s travels.
 If you say you’re heading straight home from work, Life360 will make it clear that in fact you stopped off at McElroy’s Tavern, and higher service tiers will even keep your history of debauchery on file for a month.